afsalthaj/afsalthaj.github.io/src/content/blog/the-ai-divide-engineers-who-multiply-problems-vs-engineers-who-eliminate-them.md

 **“We barely use AI.”** You still paste from Stack Overflow, accept large diffs you skim, merge dependency bumps you did not read, and live with configs nobody owns.
 The muscle this post is about is **review and refusal**, not the brand name on the autocomplete.
 When assistants do land in your workflow, the habit is already set.

-**“Our culture already values quality.”** Pressure-test it: does review praise **removals** and scope cuts the same way it praises launches?
-Do metrics reward **less** owned system, or only more shipped?
-Do new hires understand the system in weeks, or only the hero who wrote it?
-Culture that is real shows up in **what gets promoted and what gets cut** — not in slogans.
+**“Our culture already values quality.”** If review never celebrates **removals** and scope cuts the way it celebrates launches, or if metrics only ever move when something new ships, you do not yet have the culture you think you have — you have a slogan.

 **Research, spikes, “we are just exploring”.** Exploration is legitimate.
 The failure mode is **shipping the spike** — or never choosing what dies — so exploration quietly becomes **production debt**.
 Judgement includes saying: this experiment ends **here**, and here is what we delete when we learn.